Last updated on January 23, 2024

 My visit started at Stephen Ross Winery.
 Located in an industrial area of San Luis Obispo, I did not expect a connection to my past, but as we sampled wine, I discovered that Stephen Ross grows grapes in partnership at Stone Corral Vineyard on Corbett Canyon Road with Talley and Kynsi.
 I wondered if the vineyard property was the back 75 acres my father sold to Talley.
 I figured I would learn more when I visited Talley.

-Often my father spoke of Talley, but I never had the privilege of visiting.
-On this trip, after meeting Brian Talley, I understood the importance this family had on grape growing and general agriculture in the Edna Valley.
+Often, my father spoke of Talley, but I never had the privilege of visiting.
+After meeting Brian Talley on this trip, I understood the importance this family had on grape growing and general agriculture in the Edna Valley.
 Growing Pinot Noir and Chardonnay, along with other varieties, I learned part of the answer to my mystery.
 The Stone Corral Vineyard fronts Corbett Canyon, so it was not the property Talley purchased from my father.

-In the past, my husband and I ventured across the street to Corbett Canyon Winery from the ranch.
-Today that winery is Center of Effort, known for its Chardonnay and Pinot Noir.
+In the past, my husband and I ventured across the street from the ranch to Corbett Canyon Winery.
+Today, that winery is Center of Effort, known for its Chardonnay and Pinot Noir.
 Its name describes a point on a sailboat when everything is in perfect balance.
 For me, it signifies the balance between past and present and the alignment of today’s sustainability in farming reflected at many of the vineyards in the Edna Valley.

 Several years ago, I discovered Chêne Vineyards, a property located next door to the ranch entrance.
-The property has since sold, and while I visited Center of Effort, Nathan, the winemaker, suggested introducing me to the woman that farms Chêne Vineyards.
+The property has since sold, and while I visited Center of Effort, Nathan, the winemaker, suggested introducing me to the woman who farms Chêne Vineyards.
 I met Gina Guigni, Lady of Sunshine Wines, who farms biodynamically.
-As Gina and I walked the vineyards, Gina mentioned she acquired her passion for biodynamics from her parents, who grow grapes in El Dorado County.
-Knowing one biodynamic winery in El Dorado, I said, do you know Narrow Gate.
+As Gina and I walked the vineyards, she mentioned she acquired her passion for biodynamics from her parents, who grew grapes in El Dorado County.
+Knowing one biodynamic winery in El Dorado, I said, do you know Narrow Gate?
 She responded, “That is my parent’s winery,” so again, the ranch brought back more connections 30 years later.